-At the 2018 Mainsail Executive Summit, Mark shared his insights on creating a data-driven pathway to successful scaling.
+At the 2018 Mainsail Executive Summit, Mark shared his insights on creating a data-driven pathway to successful revenue growth.

 “There are no magical formulas in sales,” said Mark.
 “There are, however, processes you can implement and data you can track to help make your sales predictable and scalable.”

-Mark wove this data-driven approach into his advice for three major milestones to scale your go-to-market:
+Mark wove this data-driven approach into his advice for three sequential milestones to scale your go-to-market: